Why go camping?

 One of the reasons gear companies are continually debuting new tents is that they keep making them better, sturdier, lighter and prettier to look at.
 With all the shiny, cool features that tents offer, it’s a good idea to figure out which features you actually care about.

-I bought my 2-person MSR Hubba Hubba ten years ago (the month it debuted), and they made a few big improvements to the following year’s model, including a second door.
+I bought my 2-person MSR Hubba Hubba several years ago (the month it debuted), and they made a few big improvements to the following year’s model based on user feedback, including a second door.
 I didn’t know how badly I’d want that second door until I got married a few years later and was suddenly sharing my tent with someone over 6 feet tall.

 When shopping for a new tent that you hope will last for years, think about which features are important to you now, and might become important to you if your camping style or family size evolves in the future.